MZHeader/MZHeader.github.io/_posts/2024-03-26-quasar-rat.md

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/5fff0c0c-0ee9-4298-9089-3e544ff872ef)

-We're going to dig deeper into smethod_0, as it's one of the first executed objects.

-We can see that there are strings being defined with Base64 encoded text, which is a good indication that we are looking at configuration-related information.
+When we follow this method and scroll down, we can see that there are strings being defined with Base64 encoded text, which is a good indication that we are looking at configuration-related information.

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/d9b4ff72-d9ea-482a-bea3-507cf4720124)